QURBANI 2023

 HOW ZAKAT WORKS

 Paying Zakat is mandatory for all Muslims who have surplus wealth, which they aren’t using for their own basic needs.
 These surplus savings you have must be above a set minimum amount, called ‘Nisab.’
-If it is, and if you’ve held them for a year, then you should be paying Zakat.
-Zakat is 2.5% of your savings, which the poor and needy have a right over.
+If it is, and if you’ve held these savings for a year, then you should be paying Zakat.
+Your Zakat is calculated on 2.5% of your savings, which the poor and needy have a right over.

 WHAT IS THE VALUE OF NISAB